 While many opt for indoor hideaways during the colder months, Bloomington boasts a plethora of outdoor wonders that make facing the chill absolutely worthwhile.

-Embark on a nature-filled adventure at Griffy Lake Nature Preserve, offering eight short hiking trails with stunning views of the frozen lake.
+While in town, embark on a nature-filled adventure at Griffy Lake Nature Preserve, offering eight short hiking trails with stunning views of the frozen lake.
 For a unique experience, load up your mountain bike and traverse the enchanting Bloomington Rail Trail, transforming into a captivating tunnel of icy branches in the coldest months.
 Nature enthusiasts shouldn’t miss the Muscatatuck National Wildlife Refuge, where winter welcomes tundra swans, sandhill cranes, and playful river otters.

 If a full outdoor escapade isn’t your style, a leisurely stroll through downtown Bloomington provides a magical scene straight from a Hallmark movie, complete with unique window display storefronts.